Jon Morgan

 3. You can also use a payment plan to speed up the payment process and save on interest rates.
 It is just like a loan, but you have to repay it with an extra fee of $15.
 This way, you don’t have to collect money from different sources and can pay it all in one go.

-After you choose the way of payment, enter your details, like name and address, along with your LLC number (located on the top right-hand corner of your formation document), and click on continue.
+After you choose the method of payment, enter your details, like name and address, along with your LLC number (located on the top right-hand corner of your formation document), and click on Continue.

 After submitting the information, click Continue to print a payment confirmation page.